Exploits of a mom (from XKCD) https://xkcd.com/327/

 Textbook

 Database System Concepts, 7th edition, by Silberschatz, Korth, and Sudarshan.
-I highly recommmend the ebook version instead of the paper version (the paper version is not even bound — it is a collection of loose leaf papers!).
+I highly recommend the ebook version instead of the paper version (the paper version is not even bound — it is a collection of loose leaf papers!).

-While the Silberschatz book will be our primary textbook, and all assigned reading will be from that textbook, another useful resource is Database Systems: Design, Implementation, & Management, 13th edition, by Coronel and Morris.
+While the Silberschatz book will be our primary textbook, and all assigned reading will be from that textbook, another useful resource is Database Systems: Design, Implementation, & Management, 14th edition, by Coronel and Morris.

-Another great resource is https://www.mysqltutorial.org.
+Another great free online resource is https://www.mysqltutorial.org.

 Assessment

-Labs (30%)
+Labs 40%

 • Lab 1: 5%